oracle/python-cx_Oracle/doc/src/connection.rst

    (insert, update, delete).
 The default value will send notifications for all operations.

-   The rowids flag specifies whether the rowids of affected rows should be included in the messages that are sent.
-This argument is deprecated and will be removed in a future version of cx_Oracle.
-Use the value :data:`~cx_Oracle.SUBSCR_QOS_ROWIDS` for the qos argument instead.

    The port specifies the listening port for callback notifications from the database server.
 If not specified, an unused port will be selected by the database.